RubixML/ML/README.md

 public predict(Dataset $dataset) : array
 ```

-The return array of a prediction is 0 indexed containing the predicted values of the supplied Dataset object in the same order.
+The return array of a prediction is 0 indexed containing the predicted values indexed in the same order.

 ##### Example:
 ```php